-The Picmonic Study Scheduler is an adaptive tool that will help you more efficiently learn and review all the information you need to know by a specific date.
+Paired with Picmonic Premium, the Picmonic Study Scheduler [Beta] is an adaptive tool that will help you more efficiently learn and review all of the info you need to know by your exam date.

 Step 1: Creating Your Study Plan

 First, log into Picmonic on a desktop computer (web app) and go to your Home Screen.
 You will see a Study Scheduler Tile.
 Click “Create Study Schedule” and a popup window will appear to collect the following information: